-- 2. Decide What to Delegate.
-Think about the skills as well as the preferences of the people involved, and consider whether it is ethical and legal for the paraprofessional to do the task (Heller, 1997). - 3.
-Create the Plan.
+2. Decide What to Delegate.
+Think about the skills as well as the preferences of the people involved, and consider whether it is ethical and legal for the paraprofessional to do the task (Heller, 1997).

+3. Create the Plan.
 Good plans are brief, easy to read at a glance, and easy to write.
 They also contain certain key components.
-A good plan tells how to do the task, the purposes of the task or lesson, the specific student needs to be addressed, and the criteria for successful completion.
+A good plan tells how to do the task, the purposes of the task or lesson, the specific student needs to be

+Don't forget: Even if a person is very good at an unpleasant duty, that duty should be rotated and shared by others. addressed, and the criteria for successful completion.
 It also helps when the paraeducator understands how the task fits into the broader goals and outcomes for the student.
 For example, Eric, a student with severe and multiple disabilities, has been learning to raise and lower his left arm.
 If Maizy, the paraeducator who works with him, understands that Eric is preparing for a communication device that depends on this skill, she will be sure that he practices many times a day and that he practices correctly.